Slow Cooker Spicy Mango Chicken Chili

 - Ladle into warm bowls and garnish, as desired.

-The brand of mango salsa I used was Mrs. Renfro’s.
+Mango salsa is available at most larger grocery stores.
+I typically use Mrs. Renfro’s brand.
 My friend who inspired this recipe raves about a peach mango salsa by Desert Pepper Trading Company.
 Both are medium hot.